michael-platzer/panveal/README.md

 (with the extension `.svg`)
 are inserted into your presentation as a full-screen vector graphics image.
-Note that the content of the SVG file is not embedded into the presentation, but instead a reference to the SVG is included.
+Note that the content of the SVG file is not embedded into the presentation, but instead the SVG is referenced.
+Therefore, changes to the SVG will take effect in the presentation without a rebuild.

 You can animate your SVG by creating multiple layers.
 Use a layer's name to specify in which animation steps it shall appear.